 - 6 large roasted Hatch Chile tops and skin removed, chopped (or two cans diced green chile, drained

-- 1/2 cup fresh bread crumbs chopped well
+- 1/2 cup Panko bread crumbs or fresh bread crumbs, chopped well.

 - Canola oil for brushing

 - leaf lettuce Soft lettuce like red leaf, butter or bibb

 - Heat grill to medium high, or heat a grill pan over medium high heat stove top.